 What are Fungal Infections?

 You might think of mushrooms when you hear about fungus, and it’s true that mushrooms are one of the most well-known types of fungi.
 Most fungi, however, are tiny, parasitic organisms that live in soil.
-Millions of different species of fungi exist; however, the majority are harmless to both humans and dogs.
-As well, fungi that can infect dogs may not be an issue for humans at all.
-A few types of fungi can be inhaled or ingested and cause internal issues.
+Millions of different species of fungi exist, and the majority are harmless to both humans and dogs.
+A few types of fungi, however, can be inhaled or ingested and cause internal issues.

 Fortunately, under normal conditions, developing a fungal infection is rare for both dogs and humans.
 That’s because the immune system prevents fungi from spreading throughout the body, just like it attacks and destroys invading bacteria or viruses.
 As well, resident bacteria on the skin and in the mucous membranes like the mouth and stomach destroy fungi so it can’t grow.